Oky-period-tracker/periodtracker/docs/deployment/cluster.md

 Install the Nginx Ingress Controller:

-This command installs the Nginx Ingress Controller in the Kubernetes cluster.
-We're using the ingress-nginx chart from the ingress-nginx repository, and we're naming our Helm release nginx-ingress.
-The --create-namespace flag creates the specified namespace if it doesn't exist:

 ```bash
 helm install nginx-ingress ingress-nginx/ingress-nginx --namespace ingress-nginx --create-namespace
 ```

-Please note that it might take a few minutes for the Nginx pods and related resources to be fully up and running.
+> Please note that it might take a few minutes for the Nginx pods and related resources to be fully up and running.

 You can check the status of the Nginx Ingress Controller with this command: